-Elements Measure Actions Elements Housing options MeasureAchieving a minimum of 15% of all dwellings across the UDAs as affordable.Achieving a minimum of two-thirds of dwellings within Precinct 4 at or below Actions Implement the following strategies to deliver affordable housing in the UDAs: (1) Development contribution: sharing value uplift In private development in the UDAs where there is significant land value uplift arising from the ULDA Development Scheme, a development contribution towards affordable housing will be required.
-(2) Development contributions: affordable housing and housing diversity requirements In all residential developments through appropriate design, reduction in house, unit and lot sizes, and changes to building practices, residential product will be required to provide affordable and diverse housing options.
+Elements Measure Actions Elements Housing options Measure Achieving a minimum of 15% of all dwellings across the UDAs as affordable.
+Achieving a minimum of two-thirds of dwellings within Precinct 4 at or below the median house price in Brisbane.
+Achieving a minimum of one-fifth of Implement the following strategies to deliver affordable housing in the UDAs: (1) Development contribution: sharing value uplift In private development in the UDAs where there is significant land value uplift arising from the ULDA Development Scheme, a development contribution towards affordable housing will be required.
+(2) Development contributions: affordable housing and housing diversity requirements In all residential developments through appropriate design, reduction in house, unit and lot sizes, and changes to building practices, residential product will be required to provide affordable and diverse housing options. dwellings within Precinct 4 available for purchase or rental to low to moderate income households.
+Achieving a minimum of 5% of all dwellings in the Carseldine Urban Village as affordable.
 (3) Facilitating Not for Profit housing (NFP) This will occur through ensuring a timely development approval process and in some circumstances reduced requirements through the development scheme.
 (4) ULDA development activities The ULDA Act allows the ULDA to develop land.
 Surplus income generated from these activities will be utilised for the purposes of funding the ongoing operations of the ULDA and to deliver additional affordable housing outcomes.
-(5) Provision of social housing (subject to DOH funding): The provision of social housing in all UDAs which is funded by the Department of Housing and managed by the Department or a Not for Profit (NFP) community housing organisation and meets the needs of the lowest income and highest need households on the housing register.
-The ULDA is working closely with the Department of Housing to facilitate the provision of social housing through their standard purchase program.
+Achieving a diversity in housing options across the UDA.
+(5) Provision of social housing (subject to DoH funding): The provision of social housing in all UDAs which is funded by the Department of Housing and managed by the Department or a Not for Profit (NFP) community housing organisation and meets the needs of the lowest income and highest need households on the housing register.
+(6) Facilitating social housing The ULDA is working closely with the Department of Housing to facilitate the provision of social housing through their standard purchase program.